 Privacy Policy

-This Privacy Policy explains what personal data we process, for what purposes, on what legal bases, and which rights are available to people using the SmartTranslate.ai service (the "Service").
-The document is prepared to meet transparency requirements arising, among others, from the EU GDPR and the UK GDPR, and includes additional disclosures applicable in selected jurisdictions (e.g. the USA).
+This Privacy Policy explains what personal data we process, for what purposes, on what legal bases, and what rights are available to users of SmartTranslate.ai (the "Service").
+This document is prepared in line with the transparency requirements arising in particular from the GDPR (EU) and UK GDPR, and includes additional disclosures used in selected jurisdictions (e.g. the USA).

 Last updated: 26/02/2026